haskellfoundation/tech-proposals/proposals/2022-01-31-haskell-optimization-handbook.md

  - [ ] : Three section of Part 2 (Optimizations) are complete.
  - [ ] : One case study is complete.
  - [ ] : List of contributors is initialized.
+ - [ ] : Community check in has been done on Discourse.Haskell after each other
+       bullet is complete

-This deliverables for this phase constitute examples for other contributors, so that when and if an external contributor tries to contribute they have something to work off of rather than a blank page.
+The deliverables for this phase constitute examples for other contributors, so that when and if an external contributor tries to contribute they have something to work off of rather than a blank page.
 In particular they have checklists to work off of and example sections to refer to.
 This lowers the barrier of entry